 “On behalf of the public and taxpayers I think it was the right decision the board made and I’m happy the Supreme Court affirmed that decision,” Mancini said.

 During the meeting, board member James Lombardi asked if the city was considering recovering payments made to Sauro since 2015, when a Superior Court judge ordered the city to continue to pay Sauro despite the doctor’s diagnosis.
-Chiavarini estimated those payments to total about $132,000.
+Chiavarini estimated that those payments totaled about $132,000.

 “The board will engage the solicitor’s office to do everything practical and legally possible to protect the taxpayer’s interest and to recover what’s available to recover,” Mancini said.

 All told, the city has paid Sauro $632,136 since his disability pension took effect in 2000.